Alfred Parsons (artist): Life and works

 Parsons' long-lasting association with the Anglo-American group centred in Broadway, began in 1885, when Parsons and his London friends rented a house facing the Green, where John Singer Sargent began painting Carnation, Lily, Lily, Rose.
 Parsons first made a garden for himself and his friends at Russell House facing the Evesham road at the western entrance to Broadway, then a garden setting for Mary Anderson, Mrs Antonio de Navarro at Court Farm (1896 onwards) and later for himself, at Luggershill (1903 onwards).

 Parsons' fine illustrated book, his only published text, Notes in Japan (London, 1895, reprinted) came from his visit to that country between 1892 and 1894.
+Although many of his paintings included bright colours, especially in flowering plants, he also painted many grisaille watercolours using a very restricted palette of blacks, greys, and browns.

 Ellen Willmott's The Genus Rosa, published in two volumes between 1910 and 1914, includes 132 watercolours of roses painted by Parsons between 1890 and 1908, which are now held by the Lindley Library in London.
 Willmott also commissioned Parsons to paint her three gardens.

 As a designer of gardens, Parsons went into partnership in 1898 with Captain Walter Croker St-Ives Partridge (1855–1924), as Parsons and Partridge of Newbury, Berkshire.
 In 1884 they took into the partnership Charles Clement Tudway (1846–1926).
 Parson's restorations of old gardens and designs of sympathetic settings for old houses can be appreciated at 15th-century Great Chalfield Manor and at Elizabethan Littlecote House, both in Wiltshire.
 Alfred Parsons and Walter Partridge also worked on the gardens at Welbeck Abbey, 1899—1905 and at Bryngarw, Glamorganshire.
-An early essay was Wightwick Manor, a reproduction black-and-white house, for which Parsons provided the garden in 1887.
+An early essay was Wightwick Manor, a reproduction black-and-white Tudor-style house, for which Parsons provided the garden in 1887 (now National Trust).

-He was elected Associate Member of the Royal Academy (ARA) in 1897 and Royal Academician (RA) in 1911.